livingdocsIO/documentation/content/guides/documents/metadata/metadata-examples/index.md

 ]
 ```

 The metadata lives in the content-type config.
-You can for example add the above defition to the content-type file `article.js` to have a `catchline` metadata field on articles.
+You can for example add the above definition to the content-type file `article.js` to have a `catchline` metadata field on articles.

 Some things to note: